Charles Emmanuel III: The War of Polish Succession

-In the War of the Polish Succession Charles Emmanuel sided with the French- backed king Stanislaw I. After the treaty of alliance signed in Turin, on 28 October 1733 he marched on Milan and occupied Lombardy without significant losses.
+In the War of the Polish Succession Charles Emmanuel sided with the French-backed king Stanislaw I. After the treaty of alliance signed in Turin, on 28 October 1733, he marched on Milan and occupied Lombardy without significant losses.
 However, when France tried to convince Philip V of Spain to join the coalition, he asked to receive Milan and Mantua in exchange.
 This was not acceptable for Charles Emmanuel, as it would recreate a Spanish domination in Italy as it had been in the previous centuries.
 While negotiations continued about the matter, the Savoy-French-Spanish troops attacked Mantua under the supreme command of Charles Emmanuel himself.

-The War of the Austrian Succession

 Sure that in the end Mantua would be assigned to Spain, he voluntarily thwarted the expedition.
 The Franco-Piedmontese army was victorious in two battles at Crocetta and Guastalla.
 In the end, when Austria and France signed a peace, Charles was forced to leave Lombardy.
 In exchange, he was given some territories, including Langhe, Tortona and Novara.

 War of the Austrian Succession

 Charles Emmanuel sided with Maria Theresa of Austria in the War of the Austrian Succession, receiving financial and naval support from Great Britain and the Dutch Republic.
 After noteworthy but inconclusive initial successes, he had to face the French-Spanish invasion of Savoy and, after a failed allied attempt to conquer the Kingdom of Naples, the County of Nice.
-When the enemy army invaded Piedmont, in 1744 he personally defended Cuneo against the Spanish-French besiegers.
+When the enemy army invaded Piedmont, in 1744 he defended Cuneo against the Spanish-French besiegers.
 The following year, with some 20,000 men, he was faced with an invasion of two armies with a total of some 60,000 troops.
 The important strongholds of Alessandria, Asti and Casale fell.
 In 1746, after receiving reinforcements from Austria, he was able to recapture Alessandria and Asti.
 In 1747, he obtained a crushing victory over the French at the Battle of Assietta, and his territories were saved when the main battleground moved northwards to the Netherlands.

-The outcome was the Treaty of Aix-la-Chapelle, which revealed his qualities as a negotiator, inasmuch as he both regained the lost provinces of Nice and Savoy, and obtained Vigevano as well as other lands in the Pianura Padana.
-Ties with Spain were reestablished with the marriage of his son Prince Victor Amadeus to the Infanta Maria Antonia Ferdinanda of Spain in 1750.
+The outcome was the Treaty of Aix-la-Chapelle, which revealed his qualities as a negotiator, in as much as he both regained the lost provinces of Nice and Savoy, and obtained Vigevano as well as other lands in the Pianura Padana.
+Ties with Spain were re-established with the marriage of his son Prince Victor Amadeus to the Infanta Maria Antonia Ferdinanda of Spain in 1750.

 He declined to participate in the Seven Years' War (1756–63), preferring to concentrate on administrative reforms, maintaining a well-disciplined army and strengthening his fortresses.
 In an attempt to improve the poor condition of the newly acquired Sardinia, he also restored the Universities of Sassari and Cagliari.

 Charles Emmanuel died in Turin in 1773.
 He was buried in the Basilica of Superga.